 Neural Pathways & Behaviour Imprinting

-Whenever we do anything, (typically in response to an event or our environment), our neuron’s pass the signal along the line to tell us what to think about, and how to act or react.
+Neuron’s pass the signal along the line (via the synapses) to tell us what to think about, and how to act or react.

 And when we repeat a pattern the behaviour it is hardcoded into the brain as a neural pathway.

 These pathways contain our behaviour instructions (how to act and react) when an incoming stimulus is received.

 So the next time we face the same or similar event or environment we act again the same hard wired way.

 This process of pattern repeat is how and why David Beckham perfected his free kicks, and how others develop their patterns.

 It’s also how you develop and reinforce your own healthy and unhealthy patterns.